nytimes/kyt/Recipes.md

 The `modifyWebpackConfig` function is called any time a webpack config is used.
 It's called with two parameters:
 1. baseConfig: The current webpack config
-2. options: an object of useful data for editing configuration.
+2. options: an object of useful data for editing configuration
   * envrionment: The envrionment the webpack file will be used for [production, development, test, prototype]
   * type: The type of config [client, server, test, prototype]